 - Financial modelling

 What next?
 If you are still not sure of the essential skills you should put on your resume for a particular job, then I will give you a clue by recommending that you should always check a job description to know what the job is all about.
-With that, you will be able to sort out your skills that are related to the job and put them on your resume
+With that, you will be able to sort out the skills that are related to the job and put them on your resume